 - The California Court of Appeals ruled in Thurston v.
 Midvale Corp. regarding website-related Americans with Disabilities Act (ADA) suits, specifically requiring a restaurant to bring its website into compliance with the Web Content Accessibility Guidelines (WCAG) 2.0.

-- The court adopted the now-majority viewpoint that websites are covered by the ADA when there is a nexus between the website and access to a physical place of public accommodation
+- The court adopted the now-majority viewpoint that websites are covered by the ADA when there is a nexus financial planning for small business owners between the website and access to a physical place of public accommodation

 - Prospective plaintiffs are now armed with caselaw out of multiple states establishing that WCAG 2.0 is essentially the standard of accessibility required to avoid being sued for violations of the ADA